-In the research plan, applicants must explain what they have done to involve patients and members of their family or the general public in the conception and planning of the project.
-If no patient or public involvement was possible, the reasons for this need to be given in the research plan.
+In the research plan, applicants must explain their efforts to involve patients and members of their family or the general public in the conception and planning of the project.
+If no patient or public involvement was possible, the reasons need to be outlined in the research plan.